 I’ve found that many executives have a “build it and forget it” mindset with LinkedIn.
 They put up a minimal profile, and never revisit it, and never take advantage of all the things LinkedIn has to offer.

 They don’t seem to realize that LinkedIn is a primary destination for people who are sourcing and assessing good-fit job candidates and people to do business with.

-If your profile is less than stellar and doesn’t contain the most-searched relevant keywords and phrases for your particular circumstances, you may be overlooked for great new career and business opportunities.
+If your profile is less than stellar and doesn’t contain enough of the most-searched relevant keywords for your particular circumstances, you may be overlooked for great new career and business opportunities.

 Build Out Your LinkedIn Profile

-- Create a keyword-rich profile headline, instead of leaving the default, your most current job title.
+- Create a keyword-rich profile headline, instead of leaving the default, which is your most current job title.